 - Silver metallic paint

 - 1-inch paintbrush

 - Clear wax (optional)

-Make sure your vase is free from dirt and debris, then start painting the vase with metallic paint.
+Gather your supplies together and make sure your vase is free from dirt and debris.
+Then, start painting your vase with metallic paint.

 This is after one coat…

-Allow to dry completely then apply the dark wax directly to the painted vase with a lint free cloth.
+Allow the vase to dry completely.
+Then, apply the dark wax directly to the painted vase with a lint-free cloth or wax brush.

-Make sure you’ve allowed the wax plenty of time to harden and cure before handling.
+The wax will need time to harden and cure before handling.